mathilde999/selection-png/README.md

 bedtools merge -i 4.XPEHH/CEU_top_snp_XPEHH_99.bed -d 10000 -c 4 -o max > 4.XPEHH/CEU_merged_top_snp_XPEHH_99.bed
 bedtools merge -i 4.XPEHH/CHB_top_snp_XPEHH_1.bed -d 10000 -c 4 -o min > 4.XPEHH/CHB_merged_top_snp_XPEHH_1.bed
 ```
 #### 4.6.
 Get p-value for the 10 top regions with random sampling approach
+NB: For this example run I used only selection scores from chr22 and then there are only random regions from chr22.
+In the paper we used selection scores from all the autosomes.
 ```shell
 snakemake -s random_sampling/p_val.smk -kp --jobs 100 --profile [profile_file]
 ```